|Height:||12 – 14 inches|

 Your Pinny Poo is a little dog full of energy.
-He will require a specialized kibble that caters to his specific size, age, and activity level.
+They will require a specialized kibble that caters to their specific size, age, and activity level.
 Since Pinny Poo dogs can become overweight rather easily, you should avoid foods that are heavy in carbs.

-His Poodle parent DNA could lead to potential digestive concerns, such as bloat.
-To combat this, look for low-fat foods and divide his meals up into two to three smaller helpings throughout the day.
+The Poodle parent DNA could lead to potential digestive concerns, such as bloat.
+To combat this, look for low-fat foods and divide their meals up into two to three smaller helpings throughout the day.

-The monthly cost of his food should be around $48 to $72 a month.
+The monthly cost of their food should be around $48 to $72 a month.

-To keep him mentally stimulated and constantly challenged, you can:
+To keep them mentally stimulated and constantly challenged, you can:

 The Pinny Poo is a very intelligent designer dog.
 In fact, their parent breed, the Poodle, is the second most intelligent breed out of 138 breeds when it comes to obedience.
 This means that your Pinny Poo will easily learn the basics and even excel in harder, more complex tricks.

-You will also need to routinely bathe him, clip his nails, and clean his ears.
+You will also need to routinely bathe them, clip their nails, and clean their ears.

-As with most hybrid dogs, your Pinny Poo will suffer from a lot of the issues that afflict his parent breeds.
+As with most hybrid dogs, your Pinny Poo will suffer from a lot of the issues that afflict the parent breeds.
 These include:

 Addison’s Disease: This is a rare disorder where your dog’s body doesn’t produce an adequate number of hormones.